 The Upper Respiratory Tract

-The upper respiratory tract consists of the nose, mouth, nasal sinuses, the pharynx and the larynx.
+The upper respiratory tract consists of the nose, mouth, nasal sinuses, pharynx and larynx.
 Oxygen enters the body through the nasal and oral cavity (the nose and the mouth).
-The nasal cavity contains nasal sinuses which help to warms and humidifies the air because cold and dry air can cause irritation to the lungs.
+The nasal cavity contains nasal sinuses which help to warm and humidify the air because cold and dry air can cause irritation to the lungs.
 The air then travels into the pharynx which sits behind the oral and nasal cavity.
 Air is transported from here into the larynx (voice box) where it is then passed into the trachea.
 The trachea is known as our windpipe and is the first part of the lower respiratory tract.

 The Lower Respiratory Tract

 The lower respiratory tract includes the trachea, bronchi, bronchioles, alveoli and the lungs.
 The trachea is a long tube which extends down from the larynx and divides into two branches known as bronchi.
 The trachea allows air to pass in and out of the lungs when we breathe.
 The bronchi divide into more branches and each branch is terminated by a bronchiole.
 Bronchioles help to carry oxygen into the lungs and carbon dioxide out of the lungs.
 At the end of each bronchiole are small air sacs called alveoli.
 Alveoli are covered in small blood vessels called capillaries and this is where gas exchange occurs between the lungs and the bloodstream when we breathe in and out.